Kalua Pig (Pressure Cooker)

 Line the bottom of the pressure cooker with the bacon and use the ‘Sauté’ function to cook the bacon for about 5 minutes.
 Using a sharp knife, make a few slits in each piece of pork and tuck in the garlic cloves.
 Season the pork pieces evenly with the salt and then arrange the pork pieces in a single layer on top of the bacon in the pressure cooker.

 Pour in the water, secure the lid, set the Pressure Release to Sealing, cover and cook under high pressure for 90 minutes.
 Because my roast was larger, I used the ‘Manual’ button for 100 minutes.
 Let the pressure release naturally (this will take 15 to 30 minutes), then check the meat – it should be fall apart tender (if it isn’t, cook the pork under high pressure for another 5 to 10 minutes).
 Transfer the cooked pork to a large bowl or rimmed baking sheet, taste the liquid to see if it needs more salt or water, then add the cabbage wedges to the liquid in the pressure cooker.
 Cover and cook under high pressure for 3 to 5 minutes (I did 5) then activate the quick release valve to depressurize (though if I have the time, I leave it to release naturally).
-Shred the pork (which is why I put mine on a baking sheet, easier to see), divide it into bowls, top it off with cabbage and enjoy.
+Shred the pork (which is why I put mine on a baking sheet, easier to see), divide it into bowls, top it off with cabbage and broth and enjoy.